joleskins/StickTrick/README.md

 The provided noteskin(s) force an aggressive hallway perspective, meaning that scroll speed will feel vastly slower than normal.
 You can approximately **use 2.5x your normal cmod** to achieve the same perceived speed (e.g. c800 -> c2000).
 This has not been double checked with math or anything, it's simply a rough approximation

 Not required, but anti aliasing can be forced on via your graphics card's driver software.
-The game has no anti aliasing on the 3d objects in gameplay, so forcing it on can spare your eyes just a bit
+The game doesn't have good anti aliasing on the 3d objects in gameplay, so forcing it on can spare your eyes just a bit